-Figure 9: Detail view of triple stained glass window on the east elevation of the circa 1905 chapel addition of Hickman Temple AME Church at 5001 Baltimore Avenue.
+Figure 13: Detail view of triple stained glass window on the east elevation of the circa 1905 chapel addition of the former Hickman Temple AME Church at 5001 Baltimore Avenue.
 Source: Jenny Loustau, October 2019.

-Figure 10: Detail view of double stained glass window on the north elevation of the Hickman Temple AME Church at 5001 Baltimore Avenue.
+Figure 14: View west of the rose window in the transom of the former Hickman Temple AME Church at 5001 Baltimore Avenue.
 Source: Jenny Loustau, October 2019.

-Figure 11: Detail view of the 1900 date stone on the east elevation (northeast corner) of Hickman Temple AME Church at 5001 Baltimore Avenue.
+Figure 15: Detail view of the 1900 date stone on the east elevation (northeast corner) of Hickman Temple AME Church at 5001 Baltimore Avenue.
 Source: Jenny Loustau, October 2019.

-Figure 12: Detail view of the 1905 date stone of the chapel addition of Hickman Temple AME Church at 5001 Baltimore Avenue.
+Figure 16: Detail view of the 1905 date stone of the chapel addition of the former Hickman Temple AME Church at 5001 Baltimore Avenue.
 Source: Jenny Loustau, October 2019.